-The innocent or injured party has option either to sue or to wait the time the was to be done.
-Where one party has terminated the contract under the provisions of the express terms of the contract, the other party can claim damages for breaches upto the date of termination, but not for the benefit of the defendant's future performance lost because of termination
+The innocent party has option either to sue or to wait the time it was supposed to be done.
+Where one party has terminated the contract expressly, the other party can claim damages for breaches up to the date of termination, but not for the benefit of the defendant's future performance lost because of termination9

-The measure of damages for 'anticipatory breach' is not necessarily the same as it would be for refusal occurring at the time when performance was due, the difference between contract and market price is an application of the principle as to the disappointed party's right to fulfill the contract himself at the defaulting party's cost, so far as it can reasonably be done.
+The measure of damages for 'anticipatory breach' is not necessarily the same as it would be for refusal occurring at the time when performance was due, 10 the difference between contract and market price is an application of the principle as to the disappointed party's right to fulfill the contract himself at the defaulting party's cost, so far as it can reasonably be done11.